willianathompson/osticket-prereqs/README.md

 </p>
 <p>

 During the MySQL installation setup, it is important to set up a root username and password for the database connection.
-Select the default username 'root', choose a password, and proceed with the installation.
+Select the default username **"root"**, choose a password, and proceed with the installation.

  </p>
 <p>